Kootenai County Idaho Cities, Towns & Communities Guide (2026 Home Prices)

 Approximate median home price: $955,731

 Harrison is one of the most scenic communities in Kootenai County, located on the southeastern side of Lake Coeur d’Alene.
-It is known for water views, marina access, and a slower-paced small-town atmosphere that feels very different from the suburban parts of the county.
+It is known for marina access, water views, and a slower-paced small-town atmosphere that feels very different from the county’s suburban core.

-This area is especially attractive for buyers looking for a scenic lifestyle, a second-home feel, or a lake-oriented setting.
-Harrison appeals to those who prioritize natural beauty, boating access, and a quieter way of life.
+This area is especially attractive for buyers looking for a scenic lifestyle, a second-home feel, or a more lake-oriented setting.
+Harrison stands out for buyers who prioritize beauty, boating access, and a quieter way of life.

 Hauser